monsonjeremy/Surfline-Project/README.md

 ##### Linting/Formatting

-I've become a huge fan of ESlint and prettier.
+I've become a huge fan of ESLint and Prettier.
 The way I have it set up in VSCode it does all the formatting and fixing on save which is super helpful for styling the code and avoid typo bugs and missing delimiters or things of that nature.

 ##### Directory Structure